-In earlier classes, we have studied equations in one and two variables.
+In earlier classes, we studied equations in one and two variables.
 An equation can be defined as a statement involving variables and a sign of equality.
 Similarly, inequation can be defined as a statement involving variables and a sign of inequality.
 In Exercise 15.1, we shall discuss problems on solving linear inequations in one variable.
-Students can understand the concept of inequations by using the solutions prepared by the tutors at BYJU’S. Solutions are provided with precision, in order to help students to sort their difficulties and reduce the fear of exams.
-The pdf of RD Sharma Class 11 Solutions is provided here, which students can easily download and start practising offline.
+Students can understand the concept of inequations by using the solutions prepared by the tutors at BYJU’S. Solutions are provided with precision in order to help students to sort out their difficulties and reduce the fear of exams.
+The PDF of RD Sharma Class 11 Solutions is provided here, which students can easily download and start practising offline.

-Download the pdf of RD Sharma Solutions for Class 11 Maths Exercise 15.1 Chapter 15 – Linear Inequations
+Download the PDF of RD Sharma Solutions for Class 11 Maths Exercise 15.1 Chapter 15 – Linear Inequations

 Also, access other exercises of RD Sharma Solutions for Class 11 Maths Chapter 15 – Linear Inequations